Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Semantic Incoherence Framework

 \subsection{General Framework}

 We now describe the proposed framework for identifying compromised accounts.
 In accordance with our threat model, the framework is based on the assumption that an adversary's textual output will deviate from a regular user's textual output.
-To capture this discrepancy between language usage, we propose to divide the tweet space of a user into two non-overlapping sets $M^{User}$ and $M^{Attack}$.
+Let $\mathcal{U}$ be the set of all users $u$.
+Further, let $m_t^u$ be a message $m$ from user $\mathit{u}$ at time $t \in \{1, 2, ..., N\}$.
+Our goal is to find all compromised user accounts $\mathcal{U}^{comp} \subset \mathcal{U}$.
+To capture the discrepancy between language usage, we propose to divide the tweet space of a user into two non-overlapping sets $M^{User}$ and $M^{Attack}$.
 We randomly assign two timepoints: $t_{start}$ signals the start of the attack and $t_{end}$ signals its end.
-All $m_t^u$ with $t \in [t_{start}, t_{end}]$ make up $M^{Attack}$, whereas all $m_t^u$ with $t \in [t_0, t_{start}-1] \cup t \in [t_{end}+1, t_{-1}]$ make up $M^{User}$.
+All $m_t^u$ with $t \in [t_{start}, t_{end}]$ make up $M^{Attack}$, whereas all $m_t^u$ with $t \in [t_1, t_{start-1}] \cup t \in [t_{end+1}, t_{N}]$ make up $M^{User}$.
 We can measure the difference between $M^{User}$ and $M^{Attack}$ using any similarity measure of our choice.
 This procedure can be repeated multiple times for different values of $t_{start}$ and $t_{end}$. $t$ can be of different granularity, where the minimum is per-message and the maximum can be chosen at will.
-The more often the procedure is repeated for a certain user, the higher is the sampling rate, which makes for better approximations of the true difference between $M^{User}$ and $M^{Attack}$.
+The more often the procedure is repeated for a certain user, the higher is the sampling rate, which makes for better approximations of the true difference between $M^{User}$ and $M^{Attack}$ (we study the optimal sample rate in Section \ref{sec:experiments}).
 Thus, this strategy provides a flexible trade-off between accuracy and efficiency.
 The similarity measures can then be employed as features in the downstream task.